-Lung cancer is the deadliest of all cancers – its 5-year survival rate is only 10 to 14 percent.
+Lung cancer is the deadliest of all cancers.
+It has a 5-year survival rate of only 10 to 14 percent.
 By the time people develop symptoms (shortness of breath, coughing, bloody sputum), the cancer has grown to the size of an orange or has spread to other organs.
 While the death rates for many types of cancer have been declining during the last 60 years, the age-adjusted incidence and mortality rates for lung cancer have been rising.

 There is a lung cancer crisis, particularly among women.
 Lung cancer deaths have increased by 20% among men during the past two decades but by 150% among women, and in the 1990's alone, lung cancer deaths of white females have increased 60%.

 Children are known to be more radiosensitive than adults.
 Analysis of Hiroshima victims showed a higher incidence of lung cancer among those who were exposed to the radiation blast as children.
 A single x-ray to the abdomen of a pregnant woman in the first six weeks of pregnancy leads to a 50 percent increase in cancer and leukemia risks to the child.
 The gamma rays emitted by radon progeny are far more energetic than x-rays but the emitted alpha and beta particles are even more harmful.

 Radiation risk to embryos is higher than to children, which in turn is higher than to adults.
 Children are more susceptible to radon-induced cancer due to their rapidly dividing cells and higher breathing rates.
 It is compounded by their heavier exposure to radon by spending more time inside the house and/or in the basement.

 Recent research in Europe confirms that radon is much more harmful to children than to adults.
 Lung cancer incidence as a result of radon exposure is estimated to be about ten times higher for people exposed at the age of about 15 than at about 50.